mauricioribeiro/pyNeural/README.md

 <h5>setWeights(weightsArray)</h5>
 <ul>
 	<li><b>weightsArray [float List]</b> is an array of weight values.</li>
 	<li>It's a void function which sets the Neuron weights.
-Just to remember, the class Neuron receives as parameter the amount of weights (nWeights).
-After you initialize the class, you can set its weights or use the random weights generated.</li>
+Just a reminder, the class Neuron receives as parameter the amount of weights (nWeights).
+After you initialize the class, you can set its weights or use the random generated weights.</li>
 </ul>
 <h5>setLearningRate(value)</h5>
 <ul>